 Public libraries, community colleges, and local universities also often have job clubs or networking groups, so call or check out their websites as well.

 If you are looking for a job club that caters to a specific group or industry, look into organizations that cater to that group.

-If you can’t find a club that fits your needs, create your own.
-You can either place an ad in your local paper, or gather a few friends together for a weekly lunch meeting.
+And, if your searches don't reveal a club that fits your needs, create your own.
+You can either place an ad in your local paper, post an invitation on social media, or gather a few friends together for a weekly lunch meeting.